 7 Ways To Get Rid of Gnats

-Fortunately, minor to moderate gnat infestations can often be exterminated with simple DIY methods and thorough cleaning.
+Fortunately, homeowners can often exterminate minor to moderate gnat infestations with simple do-it-yourself (DIY) methods and thorough cleaning.
 However, if you have a severe gnat infestation, it may take more than one of these methods to eradicate the pests.

 - Make a DIY gnat trap: For fruit flies, the easiest DIY option is a vinegar trap, which is simple and cost-effective to create.
 Place a few tablespoons of apple cider vinegar or white vinegar, a few drops of dish soap, and a tablespoon of sugar in a bowl and stir.
 If you don’t have vinegar, you can substitute red wine.
 Set your bowl in an area where gnats are prevalent, such as your kitchen or bathroom.
 The sugar and vinegar combination will attract gnats, and the dish soap breaks the surface tension on the liquid.
 When the gnats land to drink, the liquid traps and drowns them.
 For larger infestations, you may want to set out a few bowls of this mixture around the house.
 You can also cover the bowl with plastic wrap and poke a few holes in it, forcing any curious gnats to stay near the liquid.
 Finally, a fruit trap can prove similarly effective.
 Cover a jar of overripe fruit with plastic wrap and poke small holes into the wrap’s surface.
 The gnats will smell a food source and enter the jar, becoming trapped.
 Of course, this won’t kill the gnats, so you’ll need to cover and throw away the jar after a few days.